You are often writing in the future tense when referring to an action or event at a time in the future.

 The train leaves at 6h30.

-I have an appointment with my doctor on Tuesday.
+She has an appointment with her doctor on Tuesday.

 I can’t come.
 I go swimming every Friday evening.